maamari/Decompiler/README.md

 SWAP      # Swaps the top two numbers from the stack END       # Ends the input stream and returns output
 ```
-Note that the "END" keyword is cruicial in ending a given input stream and providing an output.

 ---
 ### Test cases: